-Insurance covers your salon and staff against all kinds of unforeseen situations.
-Once a salon first opens, it’s time to insure it so you don’t find yourself cut down by potential recovery costs should anything unfortunate occur.
-But what insurance should you go for and why?
+Salon insurance covers your business and staff against all kinds of unforeseen situations.
+Before first opening your salon, it’s vital to insure it so you don’t find yourself cut down by potential recovery costs should anything unfortunate occur.
+But what insurance should you go for and how do you buy the right insurance?
 Don’t fret – we’re on hand to guide you through the importance of each type of salon insurance.

 Your salon is where you carry out your daily activities, so it’s worth insuring against anything that could damage it.
 That includes fire, floods and vandalism, which could leave you out of business.
 Make sure you have a property insurance policy that covers any loss of profits during the time you’re unable to use the building, as this will help make up the shortfall and keep your salon going!